Camille Zamora: Sing for Hope

-In 2006, Camille Zamora joined with fellow opera singer and Juilliard graduate Monica Yunus to form Sing For Hope, a New York City-based non-profit organization that brings arts outreach programs to communities in need and provides a network of support for artists who want to give back to their communities.
+In 2006, Zamora joined with fellow opera singer and Juilliard graduate Monica Yunus to form Sing For Hope, a New York City-based non-profit organization that brings arts outreach programs to communities in need and provides a network of support for artists who want to give back to their communities.
 Sing for Hope offers a broad range of arts outreach programming, connecting artists with under-resourced schools, healthcare facilities, and community-based organizations, and presenting projects, such as the 88 Sing for Hope Pianos in parks and public spaces across New York City, to increase arts accessibility.

 The Sing for Hope model for artist-community engagement traces it roots to the annual AIDS fundraising gala concert that Zamora founded in memory of her late friend, tenor Frank Logan.
 In 2012, Zamora was featured in the AIDS Quilt Songbook 20th Anniversary Concert in New York City, premiering works by Herschel Garfein, Robert Aldridge, and Scott Gendel.
 The concert was produced by Sing for Hope to commemorate the classical music world's first organized response to the AIDS crisis.

 Sing for Hope puts artist-designed pianos on the streets of New York City for public use.
-To mark the organization's 10 year anniversary in 2016, it donated 50 pianos to public schools in the New York community.
-Another 50 pianos were donated to public schools across the five boroughs in 2017.
+50 pianos were donated to public schools across the five boroughs in 2017.